 The SD0-401 exam validates your foundational knowledge and practical skills in service desk operations and customer support.
-This exam is designed for IT professionals and service desk team members pursuing the Service Desk Certification through SDI.
-Whether you're new to service desk roles or seeking formal qualification, the Service Desk Foundation Qualification demonstrates your ability to manage incidents, communicate effectively, and support continuous improvement.
-This page outlines the exam structure, core topics, and study strategies to help you prepare confidently.
+This exam is part of the Service Desk Certification path offered by SDI and leads to the Service Desk Foundation Qualification.
+Whether you're new to service desk roles or looking to formalize your expertise, this page provides a structured study roadmap, topic breakdown, and guidance to help you prepare confidently and efficiently.

 Use this topic map to guide your study for SDI SD0-401 (Service Desk Foundation Qualification) within the Service Desk Certification path.

-The SD0-401 exam uses a mix of question types to assess both theoretical understanding and practical decision-making in real service desk scenarios.
+The SD0-401 exam uses a mix of question types to assess both theoretical knowledge and practical decision-making ability.
+Questions progress in difficulty and reflect real-world service desk scenarios.

 Explore other SDI certifications: view all SDI exams.